TechEmpower/FrameworkBenchmarks/frameworks/Swift/perfect/README.md

 ## Variants

-There is are three versions of the benchmark:
+There is are four versions of the benchmark, three of which use databases:
 - `Perfect`: No DB
 - `Perfect-MySQL`: Using MySQL
 - `Perfect-PostgreSQL`: Using PostgreSQL